OS-Sketch/www.os-sketch.com/docs/index.md

 processes to and from the scheduler and the CPU.

 Segmentation: Segmentation is splitting up the static data into different sections in the memory.
-The ram uses segmentation the most.
+The RAM uses segmentation the most.

 Process: The process takes in a running program; as well as the state/ status and the registers/info.
 The CPU can change the process with the help of the scheduler.
-Also the Process gets affected by the Ram to allocate memory depending on the loaded data.
+Also the Process gets affected by the RAM to allocate memory depending on the loaded data.
 After all processes are computed they are sent to the process list in a neatly organized fashion.